Hapoel Be'er Sheva F.C.: The 1980s

 In preparation for the 1983–84 season, Eliyahu Offer returned to the position of coach.
 The team played again against Maccabi Netanya in the Lilian Cup final and lost 2–3.
 In the league, the team failed to maintain stability, rocking throughout the season between mid-table and bottom, and finally finished seventh in the table.
-In addition, she reached the finals of the Israeli Cup for the first time in her history, after winning 4–2 in the quarterfinals of Hapoel Tel Aviv in a penalty shootout after a replay, and in the semi-finals she defeated Maccabi Netanya.
-In the final, the team lost 2–3 penalties to Hapoel Lod after 0–0 at the end of the extension.
+In addition, they reached the finals of the Israeli Cup for the first time in their history, after winning 4–2 in the quarterfinals against Hapoel Tel Aviv in a penalty shootout after a replay, and in the semi-finals they defeated Maccabi Netanya.
+In the final, the team lost 2–3 in a penalty shootout to Hapoel Lod after 0–0 at the end of the extra time.

-In preparation for the 1984–85 season, Zvi Rosen was appointed coach of the team, who scored few goals and finished the season with the lowest number of conquests since the 1976–77 season, and faced the danger of a drop to the relegation.
-Three seasons to the end of the season, with a lag of 5 points from where they remain in the league, Rosen was fired and replaced by former teammate Jackie Dekel, who managed to keep the team in the top league.
+In preparation for the 1984–85 season, Zvi Rosen was appointed coach of the team, who scored few goals and finished the season with the lowest number of goals since the 1976–77 season, and faced the danger of a relegation.
+Three rounds to the end of the season, being 5 points from where they remain in the league, Rosen was fired and replaced by former teammate Jackie Dekel, who managed to keep the team in the top league.

 In preparation for the 1985–86 season, Nahum Stelmach was appointed coach, and his assistant was appointed former player of the team Alon Ben Dor.
-This season, the team reached their final Toto Cup for the first time in their history, after beating Maccabi Tel Aviv 2–1 in the semi-finals.
-In the final she lost to Hapoel Petah Tikva 1–2.
+This season, the team reached the Toto Cup final for the first time in their history, after beating Maccabi Tel Aviv 2–1 in the semi-finals.
+In the final they lost to Hapoel Petah Tikva 1–2.
 In the league, the team barely scored and finished the season with 24 goals, but also scored a low 24 points, the lowest since the 1969–70 season.
 Throughout the season the team wandered between the bottom and middle of the table, finally finishing eighth in the table.

 In preparation for the 1986–87 season, Nino Bargig was appointed coach of the team, which started the season with two losses and a draw.
-Bargig was dismissed and replaced by Dror Bar-Nur.
-Under his defense, the team improved the defense game and finished with only 19 goals, but continued to harden the game and scored only 20 goals.
-The team's number of goals and goals was the lowest in its history in the first division.
-Throughout the season, she struggled with the bottom, finishing her 11th in the table.
+Bargig was fired and replaced by Dror Bar-Nur.
+Under him, the team improved the defense game and finished with only 19 goals, but continued to harden the game and scored only 20 goals.
+The team's number of goals was the lowest in its history in the first division.
+Throughout the season, they struggled in the bottom, finishing 11th in the table.

 In preparation for the 1987–88 season, the team appointed Nissim Bakhar as coach.
 During this season the team maintained a high defense capability and improved its offensive ability.
 The team finished third in the table and won the Lilian Cup for the third time since the tournament was established.